-I Danced for Hitler! follows a fairly regular structure which all episodes in season 1 will follow.
+I Danced for Hitler! follows a fairly regular structure in which all episodes in season 1 will follow.
 In Act 1, the Nazis kickoff the plot with some wacky yet evil scheme.
-Danger 5 are then tasked with stopping said scheme and killing Hitler.
-During Act 2, they will get split up either doing their own thing and/or getting caught up by the forces of the episode.
-This often happens multiple times, with each group finding out the reasons for said scheme independently (these schemes are usually driven by one of Hitler’s underlings).
+Danger 5 is then tasked with stopping said scheme and killing Hitler.
+During Act 2, they will get split up.
+This is because they are doing their own thing and/or getting caught up by the forces of the episode.
+This often happens multiple times, with each group finding out the reasons for said scheme independently.
+These schemes are usually driven by one of Hitler’s underlings.
 They finally all get back together in Act 3 to stop said scheme and attempt to kill Hitler.
 It may be formulaic, but it’s all about the ride the story takes us on.

 The other is that Hitler isn’t given much to do.
 He’s the chief antagonist in general, but it isn’t until season 2 when he reliably starts driving the machinations of the plot as opposed to his underlings every episode.
-Otherwise he just is in the background while his underlings drive the schemes and the plot.
-That’s definitely the case in this episode.
-He doesn’t order the monument theft or direct the birthday party, and instead just hangs around being served his every whim.
-In fact, other than Claire, he doesn’t even interact with any of the members of Danger 5 until the very end.
-It’s a common issue with the supreme overlord trope in general (look at Lord of the Rings as a prime example of this), and Danger 5 falls into this regularly.
+Otherwise, he just is in the background while his underlings drive the schemes and the plot.
+That’s especially the case in this episode.
+He doesn’t order the monument theft or directs the birthday party.
+Instead, he just hangs around being served his every whim.
+Other than Claire, he doesn’t even interact with any of the members of Danger 5 until the very end.
+It’s a common issue with the supreme overlord trope in general – look at Lord of the Rings as a prime example of this – and Danger 5 falls into this regularly.

 So what did I think of I Danced for Hitler!?
 Despite some small issues (quibbles I dare say), this was a very effective and entertaining introduction to not just the 60’s inspired WWII setting of season 1, but to Danger 5 as a whole.
 I mean, there’s a reason this was the first episode of the show, and it is one I regularly visited and plan to revisit in the future.